-We will continue having “in-person” worship services this coming Sunday, September 20th, 2020.
-We are excited to invite you to join us at 8 am and 10 am in the sanctuary.
+We will resume “in-person” worship services on Sunday, January 24th.
+We invite you to join us at 8 am and 10 am in the sanctuary.

 Below is a lengthy list of the things we are doing to comply with the state guidelines to re-open houses of worship.
 This is called our official compliance plan.
 The State of RI requires that we ask you to sign-up to attend the service so that we can be sure we stay within the limited number of seats we are allowed, which is 50% of our capacity.
 Click here for the online sign-up.
 To sign up you will be asked to affirm that you are aware of the state guidelines and of the compliance plan put in place by Dunn’s Corners Community Church, Presbyterian (DCCCP).

-Signup Genius is a great tool for us to use in these early days of opening up our services within the state guidelines.
+Signup Genius is a great tool for us to use for opening up our services within the state guidelines.
 But there’s been some confusion on how to register.
 When you click on the above link it will take you to our DCCCP page.
-If you scroll down you’ll see an option for 8am or 10am services, with the number of slots that remain within our maximum of 75 per service.
+If you scroll down look for the date you want to sign up for, click on this.
+Then you’ll see an option for 8 am or 10 am services, with the number of slots that remain within our maximum of 50 per service.
 You’ll click on the orange box for the service you’d like to register for, and then scroll down a bit more to the green box that says submit and sign up.
 The next screen will allow you to enter the number of people you are attending with, your name and email.
 Per the state requirements, you must enter something in the question boxes stating you’ve read the Phase III guidelines and are aware of DCCCP’s compliance with the guidelines.

 Hope this answers any questions and whether we’re together in person or afar, that you feel connected and the love of Christ.